Please continue to monitor this section for advice and guidance. We will be keep updating this page with additional information.

-Stress and other mental health conditions are now among the main causes of employee absence.
+Stress and other mental health conditions are now among the main causes of employee absence in the UK.
 Maintaining a healthy work-life balance is essential for ongoing health, happiness and wellbeing.

 With the everyday pressures generated by busy lives this can sometimes be difficult to achieve let alone maintain.

-The NHS Livewell provides comprehensive information and programmes that should help you explore positive lifestyle changes that you can make, that assist in improving both your mental and physical health and wellbeing.
-This information offers advice on healthy eating, exercise, alcohol and drug use, obesity and weight loss, smoking cessation, mental wellbeing and importantly sleep.
+The NHS Live Well website provides information and programmes that may help you explore positive lifestyle changes that you can make, to improve your mental and physical health and wellbeing.
+There is information on healthy eating, exercise, alcohol and drug use, obesity and weight loss, smoking cessation, mental wellbeing and importantly sleep.

 University Venues that support Wellbeing